 - Some dietary supplements, such as garlic and soy, may have beneficial effects on cholesterol, but their effects are small compared to those of cholesterol-lowering medicines.

-- There’s promising evidence that some complementary approaches, including mind and body practices such as meditation, tai chi, qi gong, and yoga and natural products such as garlic, fish oil, flaxseed, and green or black tea, may have small beneficial effects on blood pressure.
+- There’s promising evidence that some complementary approaches, including meditation, tai chi, qi gong, and yoga as well as garlic, fish oil, flaxseed, and green or black tea, may have small beneficial effects on blood pressure.

 - Chelation therapy using disodium EDTA (ethylene diamine tetra-acetic acid) is a controversial complementary health approach for coronary disease.

 - A large-scale National Institutes of Health (NIH)-sponsored study of chelation for coronary disease, called TACT (for Trial to Assess Chelation Therapy), showed evidence of a beneficial effect, but only in people with diabetes who had already had at least one heart attack.
 Because this was the first clinical trial to show such a benefit, its results are not, by themselves, sufficient to support the routine use of chelation as a post-heart attack therapy in people with diabetes.